slapd−meta — metadirectory backend to slapd

 overridden by any per-target directive.

-This directive, when set to yes
+This directive, when set to yes, causes the

 authentication to the remote servers with the